 Visitors can walk through the cliff dwellings and learn more about the native history of Colorado.

-4. Manitou Penny Arcade
+8. Manitou Penny Arcade

 This is a bit of Manitou Springs nostalgia for long-time residents of Colorado, and anyone who still loves to hear those pinball flappers clacking!

 Red Rock Canyon Open Space is a hidden gem that locals enjoy for hiking, biking, and rock climbing all year round.